Google report assesses how AI can best serve humanity

-Google.org will release an assessment today that details how social impact startups, nonprofits, government policymakers, and academics can take steps to apply more machine learning that helps address big problems for humanity.
+Google.org is today releasing a report that details how social impact startups, nonprofits, government policymakers, and academics can use machine learning to address some of humanity’s biggest problems.

-Google used AI to arrive at its conclusions about how human-centered organizations can better use AI, specifically natural language processing and clustering analysis techniques to review applications and internal assessment of applications.
+Google used AI to arrive at its conclusions about how human-centered organizations can better use AI, specifically tapping natural language processing and clustering analysis techniques to review applications and internal assessment of applications.
 The AI analysis was supplemented by interviews with impact challenge applicants and recipients.

-The work released today to identify challenges and opportunities appears to be the first such analysis from a tech giant on how civil society can improve its implementations of AI.
+Today’s assessment of challenges and opportunities appears to be the first such analysis from a tech giant on how civil society can improve its implementations of AI.

-20 organizations from various parts of the world were named recipients of Global AI Impact Challenge in May following the debut of the initiative last fall.
-Recipients include:
+In May, 20 organizations from various parts of the world received Global AI Impact Challenge grants, following the initiative’s debut last fall.

 - Colegio Mayor de Nuestra Señora del Rosario in Colombia is using computer vision and satellite imagery to detect illegal mining operations known to contaminate local drinking water.

-- New York University and the Fire Department of New York (FDNY) teamed up to reduce response time for 1.7 million annual emergency service calls.
+- New York University and Fire Department of New York (FDNY) teamed up to reduce response time for 1.7 million annual emergency service calls.

 - American University of Beirut in Lebanon will use machine learning in an attempt to help farmers save water used for crop irrigation and food production.

-Assessment of the 20 funded organizations to see how much cloud credit would be useful often found a mismatch in what they were doing and the best approach for their project, such as missed opportunities to do some compute on device versus in the cloud, Google.org principal Brigitte Gosselink told VentureBeat in a phone interview.
+But in assessing the 20 funded organizations to see how much cloud credit would be useful for each, it became evident that their approaches were not always best for their particular project, including missed opportunities to do compute on-device versus in the cloud, Google.org principal Brigitte Gosselink told VentureBeat in a phone interview.

-Ongoing initiatives that may take place as a result of the report released today include efforts to help social impact organizations gather and label data, and collaboration with Google Cloud engineers to ensure efficient use compute power.
+Ongoing initiatives that may tie into the report released today include efforts to help social impact organizations gather and label data, as well as collaboration with Google Cloud engineers to ensure efficient use of compute power.

 The report strongly recommends the creation of partnerships between organizations to reduce redundancies and pool resources.
 For example, more than 30 applications received for the Global AI Impact Challenge focused on the use of AI to identify and manage agricultural pests.